akkartik/mu/mu.md

 ## Functions and calls

-Zooming out from single statements, here's a complete sample program in Mu:
+Zooming out from single statements, here's a complete sample program in Mu that runs in Linux (Mu programs without an OS need `main` to have a different signature):

 <img alt='ex2.mu' src='html/ex2.mu.png' width='400px'>